dmeger/Project-COMP424-2023-Fall/README.md

 2. Ensure student_agent does not have any additional imports.
 3. The `StudentAgent` class *must be* decorated with exactly the name `student_agent`.
 Do not add any comments or change that line at all, as we will be interacting with it via scripting as we auto-run your agents in the tournament.
 (Common mistake if you did most of your dev in a differently named file, best_agent, or similar, and then copied the contents without checking).
 4. You can add other variables and helper functions within the file, either inside the StudentAgent class, or at global scope.
+5. Check the time limits are satisfied for all board sizes in the range 6-12, inclusive.
-5. As a final test before submitting, make 100% sure the player you wish to be evaluated on runs correctly with the exact command we'll use in auto-grading ```python simulator.py --player_1 random_agent --player_2 student_agent --autoplay```
+6. As a final test before submitting, make 100% sure the player you wish to be evaluated on runs correctly with the exact command we'll use in auto-grading ```python simulator.py --player_1 random_agent --player_2 student_agent --autoplay```

 ## Full API